51r/terraform-aws-nightscout/README.md

 IMPORTANT:

-In case you want to use it with Shuggah, you will need to issue a SSL certificate, which can be done for free by LetsEncrypt.
-I have included a script in the configuration, that automatically issues certificate after 5 minutes (300 seconds).
-You only need to replace your-domain (e.g. domain.com) to the command:
+In case you want to use it with Shuggah, you will need to issue an SSL certificate, which can be done for free by LetsEncrypt.
+I have included a script in the configuration, that automatically issues a certificate after 5 minutes (300 seconds).
+You only need to replace your-domain (e.g. domain.com) in the command:

 ```
 (sleep 300; echo 'Triggering certbot' ; sudo certbot --nginx --register-unsafely-without-email --agree-tos -n  -d your-domain)  &
 ```

-If you need more time, you can adjust the sleep command to more or less seconds.
+If you need more time, you can adjust the sleep command to more or fewer seconds.
 I have configured my subdomain TTL to be 1 minute, and it propagates for less than 5 minutes and it is enough for me.

 Optional:

 If you wish you can modify the region in which the EC2 instance will be deployed.
 I have used eu-central-1 (Frankfurt) as it is closest to me.
-Keep in mind that if you change the AWS Region, you will need to supply new AMI, that is available in the region.
+Keep in mind that if you change the AWS Region, you will need to supply a new AMI, that is available in the region.

 # Deployment: